biblibre/omeka-s-module-OaiPmhRepository/README.md

 See general end user documentation for [installing a module].

-This module requires the module [Common], that should be installed first.

 * From the zip

 Download the last release [OaiPmhRepository.zip] from the list of releases, and